-The V2-50 is equipped with a CHB collet.
-Though this collet type tends to slip less, it still doesn't have the gripping power of an ER collet and tool holder.
+One version of the V2-50 is equipped with a CHB collet.
+Though this collet type tends to hold reasonably well, it still doesn't have the gripping power of an ER collet and tool holder.
 The machine will probe the tool after each tool change (M6) but it is still important to watch for tool pull-out while running parts.